MatthewYork/DateTools/README.md

 ####Relationships

 There may come a need, say when you are making a scheduling app, when it might be good to know how two time periods relate to one another.
 Are they the same?
 Is one inside of another?
-All these questions and may be asked using the relationship methods of DTTimePeriod.
+All these questions may be asked using the relationship methods of DTTimePeriod.

 **The Basics**